AI gave Val Kilmer his voice back. But critics worry the technology could be misused

 As in Kilmer’s case, the technology has possibilities for people who have difficulty speaking or actors needing to rest their vocal cords after long screaming sessions in the studio.

-But the technology also sparks legal, ethical, and economic concerns, particularly among voice actors who are concerned about their livelihood drying up.
+But the technology also sparks legal, ethical, and economic concerns, particularly among voice actors concerned about their livelihood drying up.

 Deepfake technology has been used to make videos of politicians such as Donald Trump and Barack Obama, spotlighting the dangers of technology designed to make it appear as if people are saying things they never said.